mmikowski/powercss/README.md

 ## Similar Projects
 [absurdjs][3], [responsive.j$][4]

-- force full rerender on request (for debug purposes)

 ## Contribute!
 If you want to help out, like all jQuery plugins this is hosted at